Our team

 Meredith Newman MSc

-Meredith's research interests include rehabilitation and exercise for those with long term conditions and impaired bone health.
-Her current research is focused on osteoporosis and scoliosis.
+Her research interests include physiotherapy rehabilitation and exercise interventions for those with long term conditions that affect bone health.
+This includes people with fragility fractures due to osteoporosis and spinal conditions such as scoliosis.

-Currently she is the trial manager and principal investigator for the OpT-In trial which investigates promoting adherence to physiotherapy exercise in people with osteoporosis and vertebral fractures.
+She is a principal investigator for the OPT-IN trial that investigates promoting adherence to physiotherapy exercise in people with osteoporosis and vertebral fractures.

 Tamsin Hughes BSc